cetz-package/cetz/src/draw/grouping.typ

 /// circle((z: 1), fill: blue)
 /// circle((z: 2), fill: green)
 /// ```
 ///
+/// You can store shared context data under a key in the `ctx.shared-data`
+/// dictionary.
+The `ctx.shared-data` dictionary is not scoped by
+/// `group` or `scope` elements and can be used for canvas global state.
+///
 /// - callback (function): A function that accepts the context dictionary and only returns a new one.
 #let set-ctx(callback) = {